material-extensions/vscode-material-icon-theme/README.md

 ![cloned file icons](https://raw.githubusercontent.com/material-extensions/vscode-material-icon-theme/main/images/how-tos/cloned-file-icons-example.png)

-- Although you can use any `#RRGGBB` color for the `color` and `lightColor` properties, if you want to stick with colors from the material palette, you can check the full list of allowed aliases [here](https://github.com/material-extensions/vscode-material-icon-theme/blob/main/src/core/generator/clones/utils/color/materialPalette.ts).
+- Although you can use any `#RRGGBB` color for the `color` and `lightColor` properties, if you want to stick with colors from the material palette, you can check the full list of allowed aliases in the [materialPalette.ts](https://github.com/material-extensions/vscode-material-icon-theme/blob/main/src/core/generator/clones/utils/color/materialPalette.ts).
-- You can check the full list of available icons to be used as the `base` [here](https://github.com/material-extensions/vscode-material-icon-theme/blob/main/src/core/icons/fileIcons.ts).
+- You can check the full list of available icons to be used as the `base` in the [fileIcons.ts](https://github.com/material-extensions/vscode-material-icon-theme/blob/main/src/core/icons/fileIcons.ts).

 #### Folder associations